calinalexandru/pericles/README.md

 We welcome and appreciate contributions!
 Please check our Contribution Guidelines for detailed instructions on how to contribute.

-## 🤝 Code of Conduct

-We value our community and strive to create a welcoming and inclusive environment for everyone.
-Please take a moment to read our Code of Conduct.

-## 🔐 License

-Pericles is licensed under LICENSE_NAME.

 ## 📞 Contact & Support

 If you have any questions, feedback, or need assistance, please reach out to us at pericles.reader@gmail.com.